VirtualWolf/esp32-sensor-reader-mqtt/README.md

 ## Checking and updating code and configuration remotely
 The ESP32 will subscribe to the topic `commands/<CLIENT_ID>` to listen for commands, and will publish log messages to `logs/<CLIENT_ID>`.

-For ease of use, I have an admin UI in my [pi-home-dashboard](https://github.com/VirtualWolf/pi-home-dashboard) that lives at `admin.html`.
+For ease of management, an admin UI lives in the [pi-home-dashboard](https://github.com/VirtualWolf/pi-home-dashboard) repository at `/admin.html`.

 ### Get current config
 Send a message to the `commands/<CLIENT_ID>` topic with the following payload: